Attract attendees with an on-point event theme. It doesn’t have to be outlandish, but it does have to be eye-catching.

 Event theme #58: Garden party

 Croquet, giant chess, badminton — fancy, old-fashioned garden games inspire people to dress up and be on their best behavior.
 A park or garden is an ideal setting for this elegant occasion.

-Event theme #59: Global citizen
+Event theme #59: Global citizens

 Orchestrate a festival, fair, or market featuring goods and foods from all over the world.
 Invite people from different cultures who live in your community to showcase their favorite traditional dishes, dances, and other cultural markers.